Where you can prospect with a Miner’s Right

 • Unallocated or vacant Crown land not covered by a granted mining tenement

-• Crown land that is the subject of a pastoral lease, or lease for grazing and timber and is not covered by a granted mining tenement, provided written consent is given to by lessee
+• Crown land that is the subject of a pastoral lease, a diversification lease or lease for grazing and timber and is not covered by a granted mining tenement, provided notification is given to the lessee

 • Mining tenements, provided you have written permission from the tenement holder